QinMing/Nachos-Operating-System/readme.md

 After argc and argv are copied into kernel, they are passed to Process::Load(), and then to AddrSpace::Initialize().
 In Initialize(), argv is copied right after the 3 segment of code, initdata and uninitdata.
 The space is enlarged accordingly.
 The argc and the pointer of argv is then keep in some private variables in class AddrSpace for future initialization.

     Tests:(called from userprog by executing ./nachos -x ../test/testp3) testp3 - Generate 3 strings, "1", "3" and "5", and then exec testp3_addition.
+Here argc is 3.
                 In testp3_addition the 3 digits will be summed up and shown in Exit value.
                 We can find "Process 2 Exit(9)" in the output, since 1+3+5=9.
 ---------------------

 ##4.
 Console Read/Write